LLNL/camp/docs/sphinx/user_guide/feature/resource.rst

 * OpenMP Target
 * SYCL

-Generic vs. Specific Camp Resources
+Generic vs. Concrete Camp Resources
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Camp has two different types of Resources: generic (aka. type-erased) and concrete (aka. typed).
 The generic (type-erased) resources work by holding a shared pointer to the base implementation of a resource
 with virtual methods that call the same methods on the concrete (typed) resource.

-A specific resource is created with:
+A concrete resource is created with:

 .. code-block:: cpp